 - How much will it cost?
 It's free!

 Android 12 release date

 The developer preview of Android 12 is already out - this is just an early build of the update designed for app designers who'll need to update their apps for the new Android update.
 It does show us some of the software's new features, though.

 Between May 18-20 at Google IO 2021, which has now been confirmed for those dates, we’ll probably see the first public beta – this is the earliest version intended for general consumers, and many of the new features might first emerge here too.

 As for the final finished version of Android 12, that will likely land in September based on past form, though initially probably only on a small number of handsets, including the likes of the Google Pixel 5 and Google Pixel 4a, along with the new Google Pixel 6 assuming such a phone launches.

 It will be up to device manufacturers to bring Android 12 to your phone, and that often takes months to do, so don’t be surprised if your specific handset doesn’t get Android 12 until 2022.

-There’s not much in the way of Android 12 news yet, but Google has already said one thing about the update.
+Google has said one thing about the Android 12 update.
 In a blog post the company said that Android 12 will “make it even easier for people to use other app stores on their devices while being careful not to compromise the safety measures Android has in place.”